2003–04 United States network television schedule (daytime)

-The 2003–04 daytime network television schedule for the five major English-language commercial broadcast networks in the United States in operation during that television season covers the weekday daytime hours from September 2003 to August 2004.
+The following is the 2003–04 daytime network television schedule for the five major English-language commercial broadcast networks in the United States in operation during that television season.
+It covers the weekday daytime hours from September 2003 to August 2004.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2002–03 season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Also not included are UPN (as the network did not offer any daytime programs this season), and PAX, as its schedule is composed mainly of syndicated reruns although it also carried some first-run programs.

+On April 8, 2004, all three major networks – ABC, CBS and NBC – cleared their daytime schedules to carry the testimony of Condoleezza Rice, the National Security Advisor, to the independent commission investigating the September 11 attacks.
+PBS also made the testimony available to its member stations, which could choose whether to broadcast it or to stick to their regular lineups.